 Each platform has additional features that are great for marketing or direct sales.
 See the difference between such Magento and Shopify functionalities below.

 Both platforms allow the same functionalities, the difference is if they are built-in or available with add-ons.

 Dropshipping is easy with Shopify.
 As an integrated feature, Shopify enables dropshipping via Oberlo, where you can find products from a wide range of suppliers.
 For those interested in that kind of business, the feature comes in handy as you don’t have to buy apps to find suppliers.
 Magento also offers dropshipping solutions only possible via extensions.

 Shopify platform is hosted, so the security matters are also solid with PCI-compliance, GDPR-compliance, and SSL Certificates.
 Yet it’s clear that the solution is not designed for international sales: it does support 133 international currencies, but multilingual possibilities are not built-in.
 However, you are still free to download necessary apps and go global.

 Magento here breathes with flexibility and international sales.
-Built-in security features are pretty poor, although the platform allows improving it yourself or with extensions.
+And Magento Commerce on Cloud version has robust security features.
+Open Source and Commerce on-premise versions partially depend on the hosting provider in terms of security, although the platform supports two-factor authentication for administrators and can hardly work correctly without a secure hosting.
 Magento also has built-in multilingual capabilities, including support for accented characters and right to left text, it supports over 200 currencies which shows its focus on international sales.

 Both platforms allow blogging.
 Shopify does this in a bit easy way by integrating the functionality.
 Magento does not support blogging as a built-in feature, so you have to use one of many extensions its partners provide.